Journal

 “We have a brand, but it’s not doing much for us.”

-A misconception we often encounter when meeting with game companies is the idea that brand is synonymous with visual identity.
-If this sounds familiar, you might be looking at one of your biggest untapped marketing opportunities.
+A misconception we often encounter when meeting with game companies in particular, is the idea that brand is synonymous with visual identity.
+If you recognize this, you might be looking at one of your biggest untapped marketing opportunities yet.

-This kind of long-term brand building shouldn’t be seen as an alternative or replacement for short-term performance marketing, but as giving your performance marketing machine extra muscle power.
-In a world where the cost of simply getting in front of people, let alone converting them, is higher than ever, you can’t afford to waste any opportunity.
+This kind of long-term brand-building should in no way be seen as an alternative or replacement of short-term performance marketing, but rather as giving your performance marketing machine extra muscle power.
+In a world where the cost of getting in front of, let alone converting people is higher than ever, you cannot afford to waste any opportunity.

-Experiencing your brand should be a joy on par with your game itself, maybe even more so.
-If you could convert just 10% more people with the same marketing investment, your brand would pay for itself in less than a year, and it would continue benefiting your business for years to come, only getting stronger with time.
+Experiencing your brand must be a joy on par with your game itself, perhaps even more so.
+If you could convert just 5-10% more people into players with the same media investment, your brand investment will have paid for itself in months, but it will keep benefiting your business far into the future.

 Contact: